xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 > "We predict that the impact of superhuman AI over the next decade will be enormous, exceeding that of the Industrial Revolution."

 https://ai-2027.com/

-Dario Amodei, Anthropic's CEO, wrote [Machines of Loving Grace](https://darioamodei.com/machines-of-loving-grace#5-work-and-meaning) - an extremely insightful essay on machine intelligence, with predictions for the upcoming decade.

 ---
 ## The Intelligence Curse